makp0/storybook-addon-jotai/README.md

 # Storybook Jotai Addon

-A [Storybook](https://storybook.js.org/) v8 addon and decorator for [Jotai](https://jotai.org) mocking and displaying current values in a Storybook panel.
+A [Storybook](https://storybook.js.org/) addon and decorator for [Jotai](https://jotai.org) mocking and displaying current values in a Storybook panel.

-If you want to setup `parameters` to be strongly typed, see [@alexgorbatchev/storybook-parameters](https://github.com/alexgorbatchev/storybook-parameters).

 ![](./screenshot.png)

+## Compatibility

+This addon supports both Storybook v8 and v9.

 ## Install